MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-reconnect-chat.md

 ## Overview

-Administrators can provide agents with the ability to reconnect with their customers on loss of connectivity for any reason, such as network failure or customers restarting their browser.
+When customers get disconnected in the middle of a conversation with agents on account of network disruption or any other reason, allowing them to reconnect to the same agent helps save time and effort and improve customer satisfaction.
+Administrators can provide agents with the ability to reconnect with their customers in such scenarios.
+When the reconnection feature is enabled, customers see the option to continue with the previous session or start a new conversation when they come back to the chat session.
 At the beginning of the chat session, agents can share with the customer a preconfigured link that the customer can copy and use it to reconnect to the same chat and agent when the session is disconnected.
+The unathenticated customers will be presented only with the reconnect link and not be prompted with options to start a new conversation.
+When customers come back after the timeout period, you can configure a redirect link to reset the context for the customers, who have to provide the details again so that the conversation is routed to an appropriate queue.

+> [!IMPORTANT]
+>
-By allowign customers to reconnect to the same agent helps save time and effort overall and helps improve customer satisfaction.
-The customer needs to connect back within the specified time and should not end the session by closing the chat window.
+> The customer needs to connect back within the specified time and should not end the session by closing the chat window.

 ## Enable reconnection to a previous chat session